gnulnx/anouman/README.md

 **Step 2:** Create an anouman package that will be deployable on an anouman loaded
         server.
 Start by navigating to the directory containing your django project.
-        This is the directory you originall ran django-admin.y --startproject.
+        This is the directory you originall ran "django-admin.py startproject".

         anouman --django-project={path to your change project} --domainname=example.com

-        What just happened behind the scenes was your project was copied into a directory named example.com.
-Inside this directory is another file which contains a listing of your python packages generated from the output of:  pip --freeze
+        What just happened behind the scenes was your django project was copied into a directory named example.com.
+Inside this directory is another file which contains a listing of your django projects python packages generated from the output of:  pip --freeze

-**Step 3:** Scp your project to the server
+**Step 3:** Scp your project to virtual machine we created above.

-        scp www.example.com.tar.gz  username@www.example.com:/home/username
+        scp www.example.com.tar.gz  anouman@www.example.com:/home/anouman

-**Step 4:** Install anouman into the system python repository.
+**Step 4:** Install anouman into the servers system python repository.

         sudo pip install anouman

-**Step 5:** Setup your anouman and deploy your new project.
+**Step 5:** Setup  anouman and deploy your new project.
 The first time you run anouman, with or without arguments, it will install itself.
+For the sake of this tutorial we will do both setup and deployment with on command.

-        anouman --depoly=www.domain.example.com.tar.gz
+        anouman --depoly=example.com.tar.gz

+The first time you call anouman it will download and install virtualenv/virtualenvwrapper and create a wrapped 'anouman' virtualenv and a wrapped 'example.com' virtualenv.

 **Step 6:** Restart your server to bring everything online.
-If you are using vagrant to follow along you may need to give the server a minute or two after vagrant up returns before your website comes on line.
+If you are using vagrant to follow along you may need to give the server a minute or two after calling 'vagrant up' returns before your website comes on line.
 There seems to be either a bug in virtualbox or vagrant with host networking at times...

+    exit
+    vagrant halt
+    vagrant up